rjclancy/spring-professional-5-study-quide/index.md

 ### Why is the usage of mvcMatcher recommended over antMatcher?
 ### Does Spring Security support password hashing?
 What is salting?
 ### Why do you need method security?
 What type of object is typically secured at the method level (think of its purpose not its Java type).
 ### What do @PreAuthorized and @RolesAllowed do?
 What is the difference between them?
+@Secured and @RolesAllowed are the same the only difference is @RolesAllowed is a standard annotation (i.e. not only spring security) whereas @Secured is spring security only.
+@PreAuthorize is different in a way that it is more powerful then the other 2.
+It allows for SpEL expression for a more fine-grained control.
+Which to use well the simplest thing that could possible work, if you don’t need expression etc. go with the standard annotations to limit the dependency on spring classes.

 ### How are these annotations implemented?
 ### In which security annotation are you allowed to use SpEL?
+Both @PreAuthorize and @PostAuthorize annotations provide expression-based access control.
+Hence, predicates can be written using SpEL (Spring Expression Language)

 ## REST
 ### What does REST stand for?